Date cardamom scones just like you had at the trendy cafe and market, Botanica!

 - Once the flour and butter becomes the consistency of a coarse cornmeal, add in the chopped dates, coating to make sure they separate.

-- Mix together the egg, vanilla and cardamom essential oil, whisking with a fork and then pour into the dry ingredients.
+- Mix together the egg, yogurt, vanilla and cardamom essential oil and then pour into the dry ingredients.

 - Using a fork, mix until the dough comes together.